Lugamo/JS_School/Week06/Challenge C07/client/README.md

 1. Run the MongoDB shell.

-2. Open the Project of the Challenge C06.
+2. Open the Project of the folder "server".

    1. Run the following command to populate the Database.